 In compliance with the Americans with Disabilities Act (ADA), ABAC is committed to providing reasonable accommodations to students with documented disabilities.
 Disabilities may include ADD or AD/HD, autism spectrum disorders, brain injuries, chronic medical conditions, communication disorders, hearing impairment, learning disabilities, mobility impairment, psychological disorders, and visual impairment.
 The purpose of an accommodation is to provide equal access to the academic material and equal access to demonstrate mastery of the material.
-If you have a disability or learning disorder and need accommodations, please contact Accommodation & Disability Services.
+If you have a disability or learning disorder and need accommodations, please contact Accommodation 6 Disability Services.

 Accommodation & Disability Services (ADS) on the Tifton campus is located on the third floor of Carlton, Suite 314, and can be reached by calling (229) 391-5132 or emailing ads@abac.edu.
 Students on the Bainbridge site can contact the Accommodations Coordinator located in the Administration Building at 229-243-3021 or ADS on the Tifton campus for assistance.
 A student will need to meet with the Accommodations Coordinator, who can help gather documentation of the disability or refer to an appropriate resource for assessment.
-Once documentation of the disability is approved, ADS will provide the student with an accommodation.
-Disability accommodations can be approved and started at any point in the semester; however, accommodations are not retroactive and begin when the accommodation letter is presented to each instructor within a reasonable timeline.
+Once documentation of the disability is approved, ADS will provide the student with an accommodation letter detailing the approved accommodations.
+This letter is given to each of the student's instructors to implement the approved accommodations can be approved and started at any point in the semester; however, accommodations are not retroactive and begin when the accommodation letter is presented to each instructor within a reasonable timeline.

-For more information, visit the Accommodation & Disability Services website.
+For more information, visit the Accommodation & Disability Services website